reactome/graph-core/Readme.md

 SDN4 provides among other things:

 * Object-Graph-Mapping of annotated POJO entities
 * Repository infrastructure.
-Repositories provide commonly used persistance methods and can be extended by annotated, named or derived "finder" methods
+Repositories provide commonly used persistence methods and can be extended by annotated, named or derived "finder" methods

 #### Object Graph Mapping